 Our Electricity Options

-The Providence Community Electricity program has announced new winter electricity supply prices to go into effect beginning with the November meter read.
-The new prices are fixed for six months and will be adjusted to summer rates in May 2024.
+The Providence Community Electricity program has new summer electricity supply prices that go into effect with the May meter read.
+The new prices are fixed for six months and will be adjusted in November 2026.
 Current participants do not need to take any action to remain in the program and receive the new pricing for the product in which they are currently enrolled.

 The tables below summarize the program’s residential options.
 For additional details, or for commercial and industrial pricing, see Electricity Options page here.